Philippe16/DatabaseExam/README.md

 ### `.eslintrc.json`
 This is the configuration file for ESLint, a tool for identifying and fixing problems in JavaScript code.
 It defines the coding standards and rules enforced in the project.

+### `.gitignore`
+This file specifies which files and directories should be ignored by Git.
+Commonly ignored files include dependencies, build artifacts, and sensitive information.

+### `README.md`
+This file provides an overview of the project, including setup instructions, usage guidelines, and any other relevant information.

 ### `docker-compose.yml`
 The `docker-compose.yml` file defines the Docker services, networks, and volumes for the project.
 It simplifies the process of setting up and managing multi-container Docker applications.